By using our website, you agree to our use of cookies (Visit our privacy policy).

 Like Zoom, it’s available for both desktops and mobile devices.

-Skype also comes with helpful features like call recording, SMS messaging, and audio calls with as many as 100 people at no charge.
+Skype comes with helpful features like call recording, SMS messaging, and free audio calls with up to 100 people.

 On the other hand, you can also buy Skype credit if you’d rather pay as you go.